CB-PORTAL/moeen-ai/README.md

 ### Prerequisites and Dependencies

-Before getting started with MoeenAI, ensure you have Python 3.8 (or later) and pip installed.
+Before getting started with MoeenAI, ensure you have Python 3.11 (or later) and pip installed.
 MoeenAI also depends on a number of Python libraries for its functionality.
 You will need to install:

 - `tensorflow`
 - `numpy`
 - `pandas`
 - `scikit-learn`
+- `pytorch`
+- `pyqt5`
+- `keras`
+- `opencv`

 Please refer to the `requirements.txt` file for the complete list of dependencies.